toradex/torizon-experimental-torizon-ide-v2-docs/WORKSPACE-SETTINGS.md

 ### `tcb.version`

 A string that contains the version of the TorizonCore builder to be used by the tasks.
 Check [TorizonCore Builder tags](https://hub.docker.com/r/torizon/torizoncore-builder/tags) for check the valid values.

+### `tcb.fleetName`

+A string that contains the name of the fleet that will be updated in the Torizon IO platform at the end of the CI/CD pipelines.